RallyCommunity/BlastDownChart/README.md

 ## Building the app for Rally ##

 run `rake` from the root directory.
 This will create a huge HTML file (about half a meg) that can be pasted into Rally.
 So far this does not account for images.
 If you look in `Textures.js` you will see the images need to be hosted somewhere.
+Right now the App will not work unless you host the App from a local web server and have cocos server running.
+Below commands can help.

+    cocos server
+    python -m SimpleHTTPServer

 Optionally, have the rake task compress the JS by invoking with `rake compress=true`